glouppe/info8010-deep-learning/lecture4.md

 ## Limitations

-The gradient descent method makes strong assumptions about
+Gradient descent makes strong assumptions about
 - the magnitude of the local curvature to set the step size,
 - the isotropy of the curvature, so that the same step size $\gamma$ makes sense in all directions.